Indonesia comprises of approximately 17,000 islands and is one of the largest country in Asia, being in both size and also population.

 The voltage used throughout Indonesia is 220 volts / 50Hz, similar to Australia and European countries with power plug type of 2-pin.
 Check out the Indonesia’s electricity and power plug example.

 Indonesia is linked nationally and internationally by telephone and internet.
 Dialing code is +62.

 Accommodations in Indonesia are easily available in places that are popular to tourists such as Bali, Jakarta, Surabaya or Lombok.
-You will find choices from high end luxury hotels and resorts to bed and breakfasts, home stays and backpacker hostels / guesthouses.
+You will find choices from high end luxury hotels and resorts to bed and breakfasts, homestays and backpacker hostels/guesthouses.
 Out of the beaten path of travelers, accommodations are limited.
 In this case, the most common type of accommodation you will find for those on a budget would be either a losmen or a guesthouse with basic facilities but sometimes you may find budget hotels or resorts but they are often not up to standard.
 Our favourite site to find accommodations in Indonesia is Booking.com, as most bookings allow cancellation up to last minute giving us full flexibility.

 On the left

 The main gateway to Indonesia is through Jakarta’s Soekarno-Hatta (CGK) Airport.
 Other popular international airports are Denpasar’s (Bali) Ngurah Rai (DPS) and Surabaya’s Juanda Airport.
 Many international airlines fly to Indonesia and their national carrier is Garuda Indonesia covers a lot of countries as well.

 Main entry point by sea is from Singapore to Batam and Bintan.
 Ferries from Malaysia is now to Dumai or Pekanbaru in Riau, Sumatra.